Panama: The Best of Tropical America - Birding Tour

 Day 11: Nusagandi to Torti

-A morning will be spent at this important forest site in the foothills, where two particular species of interest occur, Sapayoa, a monotypic family, and the rare and local Speckled Antshrike, for which this represents the best site in the country (but where it still remains an extremely difficult bird).
-Other birds that might be found while searching for these include Black-eared Wood-Quail, Black-crowned Antpitta, Black-throated and White-tailed Trogons, Rufous and Broad-billed Motmots, Pied Puffbird, Brown-hooded Parrot, Spot-crowned Antvireo, Black-striped Woodcreeper, one of the World’s smallest birds in Black-capped Pygmy-Tyrant, Rufous Mourner, Tawny-crested and Black-and-yellow Tanagers, Dusky-faced Tanager (now in a newly created family, named Mitrospingid Tanagers), and Scarlet-thighed Dacnis.
+The morning will be spent at this important forest site in the foothills, famous as being one of the most reliable sites to see the odd Sapayoa, which is in a family of its own.
+Local guides usually know good stakeouts for it, and we should see some other great species while we look for it.
+Possibilities include Yellow-eared Toucanet, Black-crowned Antpitta, Black-throated and White-tailed Trogons, Rufous and Broad-billed Motmots, Pied Puffbird, Brown-hooded Parrot, Spot-crowned Antvireo, Black-striped Woodcreeper, Black-capped Pygmy-Tyrant, Rufous Mourner, Tawny-crested and Black-and-yellow Tanagers, Dusky-faced Tanager, and Scarlet-thighed Dacnis.
 In the afternoon, we shall continue our journey east, to the town of Torti, just a short distance from the fabled Darien region of Panama, where we spend two nights.

 Day 12: El Salto